cabralwilliams/coding-exercises/readme.md

     * Shift The Flex - a much poorer Bootstrap demonstration than Brennan's version, but what more could you expect from Cabral?
 * Week of 5-16-2022
     * [Some Object Manipulation](https://github.com/cabralwilliams) - So far there are two exercises available, which already exceeds the over/under value of 1.
 Can the list of object manipulation exercises extend to 3?
 Almost certainly not.
+* Week of 5-30-2022
+    * Object Oriented Programming and Testing - Relatedness